Fine Arts

 Painting II

-Painting II continues the study of painting mediums.
+Painting 2 continues the study of painting mediums.
 Projects are designed to explore more complex painting concepts while allowing for creative freedom and personal interests.
 This course offers opportunities for students to develop their own painting style and to seek inspiration from historical and contemporary artists.
-Completion of this course is preparation for 2D Studio Art classes, as well as Portfolio Design.
+Completion of this course is preparation for 2D Studio Art classes, and Portfolio Design.

 2D Art 3

-This course focuses on utilizing several traditional art-making techniques to create more dynamic compositions.
-Building on drawing and painting skills, students are encouraged to create and destroy; work with layers; and utilize a variety of materials to express their individual vision.
+If you are interested in continuing your study of Drawing or Painting, but not at the Portfolio level, then this is the class for you!
+Building on drawing and painting skills, students create and destroy; work with layers; and utilize a variety of materials to express their individual vision.
 Projects range from abstract to representational, as developed from personal interests, social topics, and historical and contemporary art influence.

 2D Art 4

+2D Art 4 continues the advanced exploration of drawing and painting from 2D Art 3.
 This course focuses on utilizing several traditional art-making techniques to create more dynamic compositions.
-Building on drawing and painting skills, students are encouraged to create and destroy; work with layers; and utilize a variety of materials to express their individual vision.
+Students are encouraged to create original works of art that utilize a variety of materials to express their individual vision.
 Projects range from abstract to representational, as developed from personal interests, social topics, and historical and contemporary art influence.

 3D Construction & Design I

-This course introduces students to design and building methods that help them to develop an understanding of 3D form and space with an emphasis on the elements and principles of visual design.
-This course will introduce students to different industry techniques, such as wood working, metal and jewelry smithing, industrial design, and more.
-Through lecture, assigned projects, and critiques, students will develop the skills to create a design plan through technical drawing and models.
+This course introduces students to design and building methods to develop an understanding of 3D form and space with an emphasis on the elements and principles of visual design.
+This course introduces students to different techniques, such as woodworking, metal and jewelry smithing, industrial design, and more.
+Through lectures, assigned projects, and critiques, students develop the skills to create a design plan through technical drawing and models.

 3D Construction & Design II

-This course is designed to build on concepts and techniques introduced in 3D Construction and Design 1.
-Students will continue to build upon their woodworking, metal and jewelry, and industrial design skills and be introduced to computer-aided design software that will assist in advancing their design skills.
+This course builds on concepts and techniques introduced in 3D Construction and Design 1.
+Students continue to build on their woodworking, metal and jewelry, and industrial design skills and are introduced to computer-aided design software to assist in advancing their design skills.

 Ceramics I

-Students in Ceramics I are introduced to basic processes of making both traditional and contemporary sculptural works in clay through hand building methods.
-Students will explore historical examples of ceramic vessels as well as modern, influential ceramic artists who are leaders and innovators in their craft.
-This course gives students all the foundational techniques they will need to explore more advanced methods in Ceramics II.
+Students in Ceramics 1 are introduced to basic processes of making both traditional and contemporary sculptural works in clay through hand-building methods.
+Students explore historical examples of ceramic vessels as well as modern, influential ceramic artists who are leaders and innovators in their craft.
+This course gives students all the foundational techniques needed to explore more advanced methods in Ceramics 2.

 Ceramics II